meadmaker/draft-ietf-radext-status-realm/draft-ietf-radext-status-realm.md

 # Management Information Base (MIB) Considerations

-Status-Realm-Request packets are sent to the defined RADIUS ports, so they can affect the [RFC4669] and [RFC4671] RADIUS server MIB modules.
-[RFC4669] defines a counter named radiusAuthServTotalUnknownTypes that counts the number of RADIUS packets of unknown type that were received.
-[RFC4671] defines a similar counter named radiusAccServTotalUnknownTypes.
+Status-Realm-Request packets are sent to the defined RADIUS ports, so they can affect the {{?RFC4669}} and {{?RFC4671}} RADIUS server MIB modules. {{RFC4669}} defines a counter named radiusAuthServTotalUnknownTypes that counts the number of RADIUS packets of unknown type that were received. {{RFC4671}} defines a similar counter named radiusAccServTotalUnknownTypes.
 Implementations not supporting Status-Realm-Requests or implementations that are configured not to respond to Status-Realm-Request packets MUST use these counters to track received Status-Realm packets.

-If, however, Status-Realm-Requests are supported and the server is configured to respond as described above, then the counters defined in [RFC4669] and [RFC4671] MUST NOT be used to track Status-Realm-Request or Status-Realm-Response packets.
-That is, when a server fully implements Status-Realm, the counters defined in [RFC4669] and [RFC4671] MUST be unaffected by the transmission or reception of packets relating to Status-Realm-Requests.
+If, however, Status-Realm-Requests are supported and the server is configured to respond as described above, then the counters defined in {{RFC4669}} and {{RFC4671}} MUST NOT be used to track Status-Realm-Request or Status-Realm-Response packets.
+That is, when a server fully implements Status-Realm, the counters defined in {{RFC4669}} and {{RFC4671}} MUST be unaffected by the transmission or reception of packets relating to Status-Realm-Requests.

-If a server supports Status-Realm-Request and the [RFC4669] or [RFC4671] MIB modules, then it SHOULD also support vendor-specific MIB extensions dedicated solely to tracking Status-Realm-Request and Status-Realm-Response packets.
+If a server supports Status-Realm-Request and the {{RFC4669}} or {{RFC4671}} MIB modules, then it SHOULD also support vendor-specific MIB extensions dedicated solely to tracking Status-Realm-Request and Status-Realm-Response packets.
 Any definition of the server MIB modules for Status-Realm-Requests is outside of the scope of this document.

-# Interaction with RADIUS Client MIB Modules

-RADIUS Clients implementing Status-Realm-Request MUST NOT increment [RFC4668] or [RFC4670] counters upon reception of Status-Realm-Response packets.
-That is, when a RADIUS Client fully implements Status-Realm-Request, the counters defined in [RFC4668] and [RFC4670] MUST be unaffected by the transmission or reception of packets relating to Status-Realm.
+RADIUS Clients implementing Status-Realm-Request MUST NOT increment {{?RFC4668}} or {{?RFC4670}} counters upon reception of Status-Realm-Response packets.
+That is, when a RADIUS Client fully implements Status-Realm-Request, the counters defined in {{RFC4668}} and {{RFC4670}} MUST be unaffected by the transmission or reception of packets relating to Status-Realm.

-If an implementation supports Status-Realm-Request and the [RFC4668] or [RFC4670] MIB modules, then it SHOULD also support vendor-specific MIB extensions dedicated solely to tracking Status-Realm requests and responses.
+If an implementation supports Status-Realm-Request and the {{RFC4668}} or {{RFC4670}} MIB modules, then it SHOULD also support vendor-specific MIB extensions dedicated solely to tracking Status-Realm requests and responses.
 Any definition of the RADIUS Client MIB modules for Status-Realm-Requests is outside of the scope of this document.

 # Status-Realm Attributes